The volcano is some 370 thousand years old and is the youngest volcano in this part of the East African Rift.

 Today volcano is rather popular tourist attraction.
 Fittest visitors are ascending the mountain under the heat of the equatorial Sun and try to get closer to live volcanic activity.
 This is dangerous – this weird volcano is even less predictable than others and threats are looming in seemingly calm places.

-Nearly all volcanoes on Earth are spewing lavas which consist of silicate minerals.
-Only some have been erupting lava which per more than 50% consists of carbonate minerals – carbonatite lavas.
-There are known some 20 locations of former carbonatite volcanoes but Ol Doinyo Lengai is the only one which is active now.
+Nearly all volcanoes on Earth are spewing lava which consists of silicate minerals.
+Only some have been erupting lava which per more than 50% consists of carbonate minerals – carbonatite lava.
+We known some 20 locations of former carbonatite volcanoes but Ol Doinyo Lengai is the only one which is active now.

 “Mountain of God” is erupting not just carbonatite lava – it is producing very specific, rare kind of it: natrocarbonatite lava.
 It consists of carbonate minerals – the very rare nyerereite (Na2Ca(CO3)2) and gregoryite (Na2,K2,Ca)CO3.